-The Site Development File DA.17.107 has been reviewed by the Zoning Department, and it has been confirmed that variances will be required for a bay window projection into the front yard setback, the rear yard setback to the dwelling and for the minimum parking space length.
+The Site Development File DA.17.107 has been reviewed by the Zoning Section of the Building Standards Department, and it has been confirmed that variances will be required for a bay window projection into the front yard setback, the rear yard setback to the dwelling and for the minimum parking space length.

 At the time of the preparation of this report, a Minor Variance Application has not yet been submitted to the Committee of Adjustment.
-Cultural Heritage staff can support this application, subject to the Owner successfully obtaining Site Plan Approval from Vaughan Council and approval of the Minor Variance application from the Committee of Adjustment.
+Cultural Heritage staff can support the Heritage Permit application, subject to the Owner successfully obtaining Site Plan Approval from Vaughan Council and approval of the Minor Variance application from the Committee of Adjustment.